 I am preparing my PhD thesis in Information Studies at the University of Lund.
-My PhD Project "How Does Academic Knowledge Travel Long Distances?
-Social Sciences and Humanities Knowledge Travel from Eastern Africa to Europe?
+My PhD Project "(How) Does Social Sciences and Humanities Knowledge Travel from Eastern Africa to Europe?
 Scholarly Communication and World Society" approaches to further postcolonial research questions in information studies.

 Between 2011 and 2015, I was employed at the Vienna University's Library, Open Access Office.
 My main functions were: research to back up strategic decisions, repository management, in the area of overlap to IT, OJS support and advisory services on Open Access publishing.